 The Digital Signage Federation established in 2014 the Geri Wolff Scholarship Fund and will contribute $2000 in 2018 for a young woman who is committed to majoring in computer sciences as a way in which to interest them in choosing a career in the digital signage industry.

-The scholarship program is administered annually by the DSF Education Committee which develops the award criteria, evaluates applications, allocates funding, and determine award amount(s).
+The scholarship program is administered annually by the DSF Scholarship Committee which develops the award criteria, evaluates applications, allocates funding, and determine award amount(s).

-- The award is intended to be applied solely to academic purposes (tuition, fees, room/board, and/or books) and will be sent directly to the accredited college, university, or technical school where the recipient is doing his or her undergraduate work.
-The award will be paid only for undergraduate courses for students carrying at least the minimum number of credit hours necessary to be a full time undergraduate student.
+- The award is intended to be applied solely for academic purposes and will be sent directly to the accredited U.S. or Canadian college, university or technical school where the recipient is doing his or her undergraduate work.

 - Scholarship recipient selection(s) will be made without regard to race, age, religion, political beliefs, employment status, or any other factor which could constitute unfair or illegal discrimination.